 Own your goal and enjoy the journey.

-Naturally, I’m not about to start habits that I don’t enjoy.
+Naturally, I’m not about to start habits I don’t enjoy.
 Neither should you.

-For me the why is to get healthy, however, I also believe that everyone will find something that they enjoy to participate in that will help them with their health goals.
+For me, the why is to get healthy.
+However, I also believe that everyone will find something that they enjoy participating in that will help them with their health goals.

-When people say gym they automatically think sweaty bodies, fit people working out and pushing weight but gyms are more than that.
-I go to a local gym for the aqua classes and bike combo aqua classes.
-After a work out you know you have worked out even in a fun water activity like aqua aerobics.
+When people say gym, they automatically think of sweaty bodies, fit people working out and pushing weights but gyms are more than that.
+I go to a local gym for aqua classes and bike combo aqua classes.
+After work out, you know you have worked out even in a fun water activity like aqua aerobics.
 One of the bonuses of water sports is the water supports joints as you work out.

 Set yourself a challenge.

-Over the past few years, I’ve taken part in many 90 day challenges.
-Basically, this means for 90 days you do a task or two to form the habit of change you would like.
-Some people may do the task daily, some a few times a week.
-Either way, before the challenge, starts you define your goal and then work towards it.
-Yes work, no change happens without action.
+Over the past few years, I’ve participated in many weekly, 30 and 90-day challenges.
+This means for a set amount of days, you do a task or two to form the habit of change you would like.
+Some people may do the task daily, and some a few times a week.
+Either way, before the challenge starts, you define your goal and work towards it.
+Yes, work.
+No change happens without action.

 Be prepared for the day.

-As mentioned above to stack habits you attach the habit to a current routine.
-For example;
+As mentioned above, you attach the habit to a current routine to stack habits.

-Put your gym clothes out the night before so you have no excuse in the morning to get up and dresses for gym class as you have your gear ready.
+Put your gym clothes out the night before so you have no excuse in the morning to get up and dressed for gym class as you have your gear ready.